 - 8. In any event, I have also found that, if the appeal site were to be included within the caravan site planning unit, the additional development would amount to a material change of use through intensification, because it would bring about a change in the character of the use which would have planning consequences. - 9.
-The appellant in this case has noted that she has lived on the site since March 2017 and I have no reason to doubt this statement but unfortunately this is not relevant to whether planning permission exists for the development.
-The appeal on ground (c) does not therefore succeed.
+The appellant in this case has noted that her agreement with the site owners states that planning permission for the site is indefinite.
+This might be the case for the authorised caravan site but, unfortunately, her plot is not located within the area of the site license. - 10.
+She also notes that she has been issued with an address by the Post Office and that Council Tax is paid for the property.
+However, these factors do not indicate that planning permission for the site exists.
+She also claims that the base was in place when she purchased the plot but, as this was apparently in 2016, this would have no bearing on the appeal.
+She has not put forward any additional considerations that lead me to revise my view that planning permission is required for the development and the appeal on ground (c) consequently fails.